Is your friend experiencing abuse by a partner?

 - Tell them you are concerned about them.
 Be specific and refer to incidents you may have personally witnessed. (“I’m scared for you.
 Can we talk about how to make sure you’re safe?”)

 - Validate their experiences and provide options.
-If you would like to consult with a domestic violence advocate regarding referrals, services, or generally for support, call our hotline.
+If you would like to consult with a domestic violence advocate regarding referrals, services, or generally for support, call SAVE’s 24-hour Hotline.

 - Don’t pass judgment, make them feel ashamed, or minimize their experiences.